 - Be proficient in English.

 - A PC or Mac with the latest operating system

 - A fast, reliable internet connection

-- The latest version of Internet Explorer, Chrome or Firefox
+- The latest version of Chrome or Firefox

 Sometimes, specific software or textbooks are required.

-You will gain practical skills and advanced theoretical knowledge to extend or enhance your role in mental health.
+This program is designed to prepare graduates for work within a range of health settings and disciplines.
+You will gain practical skills and specialised theoretical knowledge to extend or enhance your role in mental health.

 Recommended Study Pattern